thespags/InstanceCurrencyTracker/README.md

 Otherwise `/ict` will bring up the window.

 ## Multiple Accounts (Beta)
 You can link your account to share character data.
-Both accounts must be bnet friends with each other.
+Accounts must be BNet friends with each other.
-Click the cogwheel in the lower, then on both accoutns select the other to link.
-This will enable cross character communication while both accounts are on the same realm to share data.
-Blizzard doesn't allow addon's to communicate across realms.
+Click the cogwheel in the lower, then on both accounts select the other to link.
+This will enable cross character communication while both accounts are on the same realm and faction to share data.
+Blizzard doesn't allow addon's to communicate across realms or faction.

-This is a beta feature and needs more testing, so please help me by reaching on my discord.
+This is a beta feature and needs more testing, so please help me by reaching out on my discord.

 ## Information Collected
 + Character